 While out shooting today on my second roll, alas, I did it again at some point despite thinking I was being religious about moving the film forward after each shot.
 Bottom line: Just like the Duaflex, it truly takes some discipline to remember how to use the camera and break the auto-advance habit.

 As with most cameras of the era and of this type, there’s a red window in the back through which you read the exposure number.
-With most modern films having very lightly printed backs to avoid the issue of the printing ghosting onto the emulsion, it can be tricky to see which one you’re on — let alone align it accurately.
+With most modern films having very lightly printed backing paper to avoid the issue of the printing ghosting onto the emulsion (Lomography films have old-school dark print, but Lomo has its own issues), it can be tricky to see which one you’re on — let alone align it accurately.
 All I can say is: Wind slowly and carefully.

-That issue aside, the Yashica-A is both easy and fun to use, although for those used to more modern cameras, there is no meter on-board; you’ll need to use the Sunny 16 method, or an actual exposure meter.
+That issue aside, the Yashica-A is both easy and fun to use, although for those used to more modern cameras, there is no meter on-board; you’ll need to use the Sunny 16 method, or an actual exposure meter, like my Gossen Sixtomat F2.

 Exposure options are a bit on the limited side, however, making it somewhat important to avoid high speed films, such as ISO 800, unless you intend to avoid shooting outside in bright daylight.
+(Even ISO 400 films can render some bright daylight shots impossible.)
 Aperture values are f/3.5, f/4, f/5.6, f/8, f/11, f/16, and finally, f/22.
 In reality, the aperture is continuously variable without detents, and reportedly varies proportionally.

 The shutter speed is also continuously variable without detents.
 However, unlike the aperture, so far, it appears that any attempt to place the value between two marked settings will not yield a shutter speed between them, but rather, the printed speed you’re closest to.
 I’ll revise this at a later time should I discover it behaves otherwise; discussions about this online seem to be inconclusive.
 You can choose from among the non-standard values of 1/25, 1/50, 1/100, and 1/300 — its fastest — plus bulb, of course.
 With the weird speeds marked, which will not match any exposure meter I’ve seen, you’ll need to sort of round them down with the premise that it’s better to over-expose than under-expose.
 For example, if your meter says shoot at 1/125, then set it to 1/100.

 Focusing is relatively easy, but it’s a typical waist-level viewfinder TLR experience, given that the image is flipped horizontally.
 That does taking getting used to, as any TLR shooter will tell you, but it’s not hard.
-The only risk is bright light from the side making it tough to see the ground glass focusing screen.
+The only risk is bright light from the side making it tough to see the ground glass focusing screen — something you’ll experience with any waist-level finder.
 That can be dealt with by blocking it with your hand (making you wish you had three hands in the process), or by using the folding close-up viewfinder lens.
 While you’ll still look downward into the top of the camera to focus, when you deploy the close-up, you hold it right up to the eye where you can get a solid lock on focus accuracy.
+(In truth, I find it very difficult to focus accurately without using the close-up lens, and end-up deploying it on every shot.)

 Everything on the Yashica-A feels so incredibly smooth and accurate.
 The advance knob has a great, quality feel, and it moves cleanly with silky smoothness.
 Ditto the focus knob.
 And while we’re on the subject, I did something today I never expected to do with this camera: I went to focus and turned the wrong knob, advancing the film slightly.
 I’m sure I’ll regret that when I get the film back, but live and learn.
 Just double-check that you’ve got your fingers on the right knob before you start fiddling, or a wasted shot is nearly guaranteed.

 Speaking of wasted shots, they’re a bigger waste on this camera as well.
 Like a Hasselblad, Rollei, etc., it takes full “6×6” square images (approximately 6cm x 6cm), meaning you get just 12 of them per roll of 120 film.
-That means that a wasted shot equals anywhere from $1.00 to $3.00 (or more) depending on which film you picked, and what sort of developing services you choose, and how much those run.
-That adds-up fast if you’re not careful.
+That means that a wasted shot equals anywhere from $1.00 to $3.00 (or more) depending on which film you picked, what sort of developing services you choose, and how much those run.
+That adds-up fast if you’re not careful, but then, film photography isn’t about economy even under the best of circumstances.

 So, how are the photos?
 Well, in short, pretty good.
 Here are a few examples.